strangecalling/Meross-control-via-python/README.md

 # Meross-control-via-python
-Use python to switch Meross smart device on and off Two simple scripts that can be used on Windows or linux.
+Use python to switch Meross smart device on and off.
+Two simple scripts that can be used on Windows or linux.
+Developed for raspberry pi running Octopi and transferred to windows for desktop control.

 # Credit to Meross-IoT see
 https://github.com/albertogeniola/MerossIot